An Interview with Benjamin Francis Leftwich

 The main thing is I want everyone who goes to shows, not just mine, to be safe, to know that we are getting the right guidance and be willing to change our plans at the last minute if it’s the right thing to do.
 I always get nervous before I go on stage and have to listen to really intense classical music in the dressing room, but I need to do that to actually be able to sing the songs.
 I’m more nervous now though for my fellow human beings to be safe and ride back into normality in a calm way.
 When we finally all get together though, that’s going to be something really, really special.
 I honestly can’t wait.”

-For full tour details visit: benjaminfrancisleftwich.com
+For more info visit: benjaminfrancisleftwich.com